Volunteer

 • For every 25 hours completed, volunteers will receive a promo code for 2 tickets to the BMO Mainstage.

-• Access to discounted ticket pricing for select performances.
+• Access to dress rehearsals and discounted ticket pricing for select performances.

 • Access to discounts at the Bard Concession and Boutique.